erstan/ceval/README.md

 * The comma operator

 The comma `,` operator is also implemented.
-It returns the right-most value that is operates on.
+It returns the value of it's right-most operand.

 e.g; `2,3` would give `3`; `4,3,0` would be equal to `0`; and `cos(PI/2,PI/3,PI)` would return `cos(PI)` i.e, `-1`